Regulations effective September 1, 2020 to August 31, 2021.

 Students may not re-register in a course in which they have attained a passing grade.
 Students seeking to re-register in a course from which they have previously withdrawn in good standing or received a final course grade of F must pay the full course tuition fee.
 Students re-registering in a course will be required to complete all course requirements.
 Assignments completed previously cannot be carried forward or re-submitted when re-registering in a course.
 Practicum hours in the NP program must be repeated in full when re-registering in a clinical course.

 Students may withdraw from a course up until one month before the end of the session (refer to the Academic Schedule).
 In order to withdraw from a course, students must submit a Graduate Course Withdrawal Form (PDF) to the CNHS office.
-The date of withdrawal will be the postmark on the request, or, if the notice is hand-delivered or faxed, the University date stamp.
-Confirmation of receipt will be provided by email only.
-Students may also request a withdrawal from a course by email provided the request is later confirmed by submitting a Graduate Course Withdrawal Form by email or fax (scanned form), or regular mail to the CNHS office prior to the end of the course.
+The date of withdrawal will be the date of the emailed form.

 Students who withdraw from a course after the first month of the course start date and before the last month of the course will have their official record and transcript indicate that they withdrew without credit, and without prejudice or academic penalty (W).
 No fees will be refunded for students withdrawing after the first month of a course.
 Course materials should not be returned as there will be no additional refund.